marcosrachid/java8_oca_study/README.md

 A boolean instance variable is always initialized with false value.

+Any object instance variable is always initialized with null.

 a package import with "*" is not recursive, it means the import with * will import all classes from the specified package and not the subsequent package folders.

 Inheritance is important due developers can minimize code duplicity.